armoredchimp/early-course-calc/readme.txt

+.008e
+-moved completed report to a list, and added colors to the various values within.
+Color scheme selection is definitely next.
 .008d
 -added sort button with icons for ascending/descending order, as well as criteria selector. surprisingly bug free for now..
 .008c